laurentperrinet/laurentperrinet.github.io/content/publication/perrinet-06-fab/index.md

   It thus provides a method to reveal the dynamics of information integration and particularly of contrast gain control which are characteristic to the function of V1.
-authors:
-- Laurent U Perrinet
-- Jens Kremkow
-date: 2006-01-01
 featured: false
-grants:
-- facets
-publication: '*The Functional Architecture of the Brain : from Dendrites to Networks.
-  Symposium in honour of Dr Suzanne Tyc-Dumont.
-4- 5 May 2006.
-GLM, Marseille, France*'
-publication_types:
-- inproceedings
-title: Dynamical contrast gain control mechanisms in a layer 2/3 model of the primary visual cortex
-tags:
-- eye-movements
-- neuromorphic-computing
-- primary-visual-cortex
-- spiking-neural-networks
 categories:
 - Behavioural Neuroscience
 - Biological Neuroscience